 This is a good question, and some people and clinicians will argue that labels (and becoming embedded in a diagnostic system), are detrimental.
-However, we believe that diagnoses of autism spectrum conditions / disorders offer a framework for support, understanding and services for the child.
+However, we believe that diagnoses of autism offers a framework for support, understanding and services for the child.
 Diagnosis helps family members and educators understand behaviours, and potentially unlocks educational support for the autistic child.
 Here’s some food for thought: if a child who is visually impaired wears glasses, they aren’t labelled on a daily basis as ‘visually impaired’ – it is just part of them and their persona.
 Yes, it may make them stand out as seeing things differently, but it is just a diagnosis, and wearing glasses helps them function more easily in day to day life.
 Autism diagnoses have parallels.
 (Read our ‘What is autism’ blog HERE).

 There’s no epidemic – a percentage of the population has always been autistic.
 There’s just more awareness and clinical understanding of neurodiversity around now.

 (And thank goodness – not so many years ago, people with neurodivergence were cruelly labelled with terms such as ‘feeble minded’.)

 However, we can see why some people would raise concerns about the high levels of autism diagnoses seen now, when compared to previous generations.
 Rest assured though that there’s no epidemic, to use this term.

 So – he/she (insert relevant autism trait!) doesn’t like hair-washes; appears shy sometimes; struggles with maintaining friendships; gets upset with loud noises/busy environments.. etc).
 All children his / her age do that – it doesn’t make them autistic… that’s normal isn’t it?